 As part of the Elements project (supported through the Australia Council's interdisciplinary arts initiative Synapse and the Australian Research Council), Jonathan Duckworth has teamed up with Peter Wilson, Associate Professor in Psychology at RMIT, to develop a virtual reality workspace that helps patients with Traumatic Brain Injury (TBI) regain movement.

 In 2008–2009, Melbourne artist Leah Heiss developed Shape Change Jewellery, a range of wearable artefacts that change shape in response to human warmth.
 Heiss is currently working with scientists at Nanotechnology Victoria to develop garments and jewellery with therapeutic applications.
-The outcome is a collection of jewellery scale artefacts and vessels which are both delicate yet compelling in their curative applications, exhibited as liminal, at RMIT.
-Liminal means of or relating to the limen or threshold.
+The outcome is a collection of jewellery scale artefacts and vessels which are both delicate yet compelling in their curative applications, exhibited as 'Liminal', at RMIT.
+'Liminal' means of, or relating to, the limen or threshold.

-Heiss has created designs for a ring that contains tiny doses of insulin, freeing a diabetic from the tedious routine of daily injections, and a pendant that contains a powder that removes arsenic from drinking water. diabetes is a range of jewellery which works in tandem with NanoVic's transdermal patches that allow insulin to be administered through the skin, replacing syringes. arsenic encompasses a series of vessels which act to remove arsenic from water and are designed for people in transit in areas where arsenic is prevalent in well water.
+Heiss has created designs for a ring that contains tiny doses of insulin, freeing a diabetic from the tedious routine of daily injections, and a pendant that contains a powder that removes arsenic from drinking water.
+'Diabetes' is a range of jewellery which works in tandem with NanoVic's transdermal patches that allow insulin to be administered through the skin, replacing syringes.
+'Arsenic' encompasses a series of vessels which act to remove arsenic from water and are designed for people in transit in areas where arsenic is prevalent in well water.

-reSkin Wearable Technology Lab 2007—research and development
+reSkin Wearable Technology Lab 2007– research and development

 reSkin Wearable Technology Lab intertwined the practices of media arts and sound design, textile and weaving, jewellery, object and fashion design.
 This collaborative project of Australian Network for Arts and Technology (ANAT), the Australian National University School of Art, the Centre for New Media Arts (CNMA) and Craft Australia, placed jewellers and fashion designers with new media artists in an intensive three week research and development lab.

-The reSkin partnership opened up a new world of possibilities; the outcomes of which are still being revealed, but have included interactive, proactive and reactive clothing, jewellery, shoes, bags—and much more that is wearable and technologically integrated.
+The 'reSkin' partnership opened up a new world of possibilities; the outcomes of which are still being revealed, but have included interactive, proactive and reactive clothing, jewellery, shoes, bags – and much more that is wearable and technologically integrated.

-Six international and national facilitators worked with twenty-one participants making for interesting synergies and collaborations. reSkin ended with the WearNow Symposium—a day of critical dialogue presenting diverse perspectives on the historical, innovative and developmental aspects of this rapidly developing hybrid arena.
+Six international and national facilitators worked with twenty-one participants making for interesting synergies and collaborations. reSkin ended with the WearNow Symposium – a day of critical dialogue presenting diverse perspectives on the historical, innovative and developmental aspects of this rapidly developing hybrid arena.
 Discussions were held at the National Museum of Australia and streamed on the Internet.

 Elastic Field is a body of work that experiments with the expansion of traditional notions of space through the development of electronically enhanced garments and artefacts.

-Heat-modifying, moisture repellent, sensory perceptive textiles—commercial opportunities
+Heat-modifying, moisture repellent, sensory perceptive textiles – commercial opportunities

 It is no surprise that many of the smart textiles entering the market aim to regulate body temperature.
 Called phase-change fabrics, heat-modifying textiles are mostly seen in outdoor gear like windbreakers and beanies.

-Mountain Designs, Mani jacket womens, Fabric-Pontetorto Tecnopile.
+Mountain Designs, Mani jacket women's, Fabric-Pontetorto Tecnopile.
 Image courtesy of Mountain Designs.

 Mountain Designs says its hats, beanies and jackets are often treated with paraffins.
 'Paraffin changes its character.
-As you get hot it becomes more liquid and all that heat to pass out.
+As you get hot it becomes more liquid and allows that heat to pass out.
 As the body gets cold it solidifies and keeps heat back with the wearer.'
 (Junor Campbell, design and development manager, Catapult, ABC)

 Australia' s wool industry has long depended upon innovation to remain in the market place.
 Sheep farmers have developed finer wool, and new processing mechanisms made wool finer, softer and more suitable for everyday clothing.
 Smart textiles and the next generation of wool fabrics called 'moisture wicking products' help to keep the body dry by pulling moisture away from it.